ossu/computer-science/README.md

 **Duration**.
 It is possible to finish within about 2 years if you plan carefully and devote roughly 20 hours/week to your studies.
 Learners can use [this spreadsheet
 ](https://docs.google.com/spreadsheets/d/1bkUU90y4rKYQHwY5AR2iX6iiPTrPEsYs75GkCAkrgm4/copy) to estimate their end date.
 Make a copy and input your start date and expected hours per week in the `Timeline` sheet.
 As you work through courses you can enter your actual course completion dates in the `Curriculum Data` sheet and get updated completion estimates.

 > **Warning:** While the spreadsheet is a useful tool to estimate the time you need to complete this curriculum, it may not be up-to-date with the curriculum.
-We suggest you to only use the spreadsheet to estimate the time you need, and use this repo, or the [OSSU CS website](https://cs.ossu.dev) to see what courses to do.
+Use the spreadsheet just to estimate the time you need.
+Use the [OSSU CS website](https://cs.ossu.dev) or [the repo](https://github.com/ossu/computer-science) to see what courses to do.

 **Cost**.
 All or nearly all course material is available for free.
 However, some courses may charge money for assignments/tests/projects to be graded.
 Note that both [Coursera](https://www.coursera.support/s/article/209819033-Apply-for-Financial-Aid-or-a-Scholarship?language=en_US) and [edX](https://courses.edx.org/financial-assistance/) offer financial aid.